How Is Spousal Support Calculated?

 In some cases, a party to a divorce may return to court in the future to ask that spousal support be reduced or terminated, because the party receiving the maintenance no longer needs it or the party paying maintenance can no longer afford to do so.
 The burden of proof is on the person requesting modification of the maintenance order.

 Reasons for modification may include:

 - Substantial involuntary decrease in income or total compensation package

 - Major health issues that impair earning ability

-- Marriage of the spouse receiving support
+- The marriage of the spouse receiving support

-If you are facing a divorce that may involve spousal maintenance, schedule a consultation at Rogers Sevastianos & Bante, LLP.
+If you are facing a divorce that may involve spousal maintenance, schedule a consultation at Rogers Sevastianos & Bante LLP.
 Our experienced St. Louis spousal support attorneys will work hard to resolve this issue sensibly and fairly with the other party.
 We can also litigate with dedicated advocacy if necessary.